Glossary — short definitions of terms

 BlueUp — name of an exceptional lower pentachord and upper tetrachord

-BluNa — key syllable combination used by Tonalibus in exceptional tonality names; indicates a tonality includes both its minor and its major third; short for partial blue and natural harmonics
+BluNa — key syllable combination used by Tonalibus in exceptional tonality names; indicates a tonality includes both its minor and its major third, and no quart (with one exception); otherwise a form of Blu and Mid; short for partial blue and natural harmonics

 Cluster — key expression used by Tonalibus in tonality names; indicates correlation to clustered tonalities; short for clustered or melodic tonality